ibuddieat/zk_libcod/doc/changed_script_functions.md

   * Changed `sv_wwwDlDisconnectedMessages` in favor of the new `sv_downloadNotifications`
   * Removed `g_dumpVoiceData`

-# Changed with or since release v11.0:
+# 🏗 Changed with or since release v11.0:

 Script code methods:
   * Aligned return values of `getStance()` with those expected by `setStance()`
+  * Fixed `DeactivateChannelVolumes` as it was broken in original code
+  * Fixed `DeactivateReverb` as it was broken in original code
   * Replaced `silent()` by `enableSilent()` and `disableSilent()`
   * Replaced `setEarthquakes()` by `enableEarthquakes()` and `disableEarthquakes()`
   * Reverted merge of `enableItemPickup()` and `disableItemPickup()` into `itemPickup()`